Using the GPU Server — A Complete Guide

 watch -n 1 tail -n 70 ./<log_output_filename>.out

-Where the -n parameter for watch specifies the monitoring frequency in seconds (the default value is 2 seconds), and the -n parameter for tail specifies the number of lines at the end of the file to be shown.
-Type Control + C to exit the watch session.
+specifies the number of lines at the end of the file to be shown.
+Type Control + C

 In your job, you may wish to write checkpoints or other results into files, rather than depending entirely on logging output.
-However, if you do decide to write to files, make sure they are located in the /data directory.
+However, if you do decide to write to files, make sure they are located in the /data

 Checking the GPU Status